-Who will be offered the COVID-19 vaccine first?
+Who has been offered the COVID-19 vaccine first?

 Older adults' resident in a care home and care home workers